google/promises/g3doc/index.md

 When chaining promises in Objective-C, you can end up having a lot of square brackets and other formatting concerns.
-To help with that, we used a trick which lets us pass args into a method via it's return value of block type.
+To help with that, we used a trick which lets us pass args into a method via its return value of block type.
 For example, the code in [catch pipeline](#catch-pipeline) written using the dot-syntax would look like: